 One of the newer lodges in the area, Nogatsaa shows a great deal of promise.
 The tents are large and airy with plenty of light flooding in.
-Would recommend for some real bush R&R at the end of a safari itinerary as it really invites you to kick back and relax.
+We would recommend it for some genuine bush-based relaxation and rejuvenation at the end of a safari itinerary.

-- xPremium brand beverages (imported beers, wines and spirits)
+- Premium-brand beverages (imported beers, wines and spirits)

 - Curios and items of a personal nature